UNESCO Public Library Manifesto

 The UNESCO Public Library Manifesto is a document approved by UNESCO in 1949 and updated in Paris on 29 November, 1994.
-A further update is scheduled for 2021.
+A further update appeared in July 2022.
 It declares the entity's belief towards public libraries internationally as essential institutions for the promotion of peace and education for all of humanity.

 History

 The document was introduced globally in 1949, and has undergone various revisions.
 The current version includes updates compiled over the course of the PGI Council Meeting of UNESCO in 1994.
 The Manifesto was prepared with the participation of the public libraries section of the International Federation of Library Associations and Institutions.

 Manifesto principles

-The Public Library Manifesto, adopted in 1994, proclaims UNESCO's belief in the public library as a force for education, culture and information, and as an essential agent for the fostering of peace and spiritual welfare through the minds of individuals.
+The Public Library Manifesto, adopted in 1949, proclaims UNESCO's belief in the public library as a force for education, culture and information, and as an essential agent for the fostering of peace and spiritual welfare through the minds of individuals.
 Recognizing the public library as a local center of culture, the Manifesto lists some requirements for implementation and maintenance of such places.